Series: AI for the Worried

 This entry is part 5 of 6 in the series AI for the Worried

-The fear that you missed the window assumes the window closed.
+I’m behind on AI and it feels too late assumes the window closed.
 It did not.
-AI moves fast, but the skill that matters is not memorizing this month’s tool.
-It is the judgment to use any tool well, and that judgment compounds from wherever you start.
-Authors who feel hopelessly behind are usually one…
+AI moves fast, but the skill that matters is not memorizing this month’s tool, it is the judgment to use any tool well, and that compounds from wherever you begin.
+Most authors who feel hopelessly behind are one honest week from competent.
+Here is how to start from exactly where you are.

 Read More »